xrrocha/word-scrambler/README.md

 println(words[2]) // prints "mind"
 ```

-If a `main` function requires arguments they can be omitted, and the function
+If a `main` function requires no arguments they can be omitted, and the function
 is still executable:

 ```kotlin